cowpewter/mc-world-of-color/README.md

 ### Not planning to support at this time:
 * Leather Armor/any dying that uses two dyes to create a mixed color outside of the default 16 Minecraft colors
 * Sign Text Color

+### Suggestions Welcome!
+Shoot me an email at (TBD) or open a Github Issue with your suggestions, requests, or bugs.

 ## About